Model for the dynamics of carrier injection in a band with polaronic states: Application to exciton dissociation in organic solar cells

-In Panel $b)$ of Figure (\ref{Interplay}) the results for $V=1.5$ are summarized in a phase diagram with the two variables $\varepsilon_I$ and $\Gamma$.
-The red zone represents the hot CTS cases with more than one phonon emitted and the white zone represents the cold CTS regime.
-One sees that for a sufficiently strong recombination $\Gamma > \Gamma_C$ there is no more values of $\varepsilon_I$ leading to a hot CTS.
+In Panel $b)$ of Fig. (\ref{Interplay}) the results for $V=1.5$ are summarized in a phase diagram with the two variables $\varepsilon_I$ and $\Gamma$.
+The red zone represents the vibrationally hot CTS cases with more than one phonon emitted and the white zone represents the vibrationally cold CTS regime.
+One sees that for sufficiently strong recombination $\Gamma > \Gamma_C$ there are no more values of $\varepsilon_I$ leading to a vibrationally hot CTS.
 Note that for energies between $-2$ and $E_{Min}\simeq -2.4$ (not shown here) the yield will decrease again and becomes zero if $\varepsilon_I <E_{Min}$.